kubedb/docs/docs/guides/percona-xtradb/quickstart/quickstart.md

 KubeDB operator has created a new Secret called `demo-quickstart-auth` *(format: {percona-xtradb-object-name}-auth)* for storing the password for `mysql` superuser.
 This secret contains a `username` key which contains the **"username"** for `mysql` superuser and a `password` key which contains the **"password"** for the superuser.

 If you want to use an existing secret please specify that when creating the PerconaXtraDB object using `.spec.databaseSecret.secretName`.
-While creating this secret manually, make sure the secret contains these two keys containing data `username` and `password` and also make sure of using `root` as value of `username`.
+While creating this secret manually, make sure the secret contains these two keys (`username` and `password`) in `.data` section and also make sure of using `root` as value of `username` key.
 For more details see [here](/docs/concepts/databases/percona-xtradb.md#specdatabasesecret).

-Now, you can connect to this database from the phpMyAdmin dashboard using the database pod IP and and `mysql` user password.
+Now, you can connect to this database using the database pod IP and and `root` user password.

 ```console
 $ kubectl get pods demo-quickstart-0 -n demo -o yaml | grep "podIP"